Ethanplumb795/Vehicles/README.md

 # Vehicles

-Vehicle project given in class
+Vehicle project given in class.
+It demonstrates how classes work, especially as it pertains to inheritance and interfaces.

 ## When we edit this it shows up on the website